Computer Science & Engineering

 E81 CSE 503S Rapid Prototype Development and Creative Programming

 This course uses web development as a vehicle for developing skills in rapid prototyping.
-Students acquire the skills to build a Linux web server in Apache, to write a website from scratch in PHP, to run an SQL database, to perform scripting in Python, to employ various web frameworks, and to develop modern web applications in client-side and server-side JavaScript.
+Students acquire the skills to build a Linux web server in Apache, to write a web site from scratch in PHP, to run an SQL database, to perform scripting in Python, to employ various web frameworks, and to develop modern web applications in client-side and server-side JavaScript.
 The course culminates with a creative project in which students are able to synthesize the course material into a project of their own interest.
-The course implements an interactive studio format: after the formal presentation of a topic, students develop a related project under the supervision of the instructor.
-Prerequisite: CSE 131.
+The course implements an interactive studio format: after a formal presentation of a topic, students develop a related project under the supervision of the instructor.
+Prerequisite: CSE 131 Revised: 2019-02-21

 Same as E81 CSE 330S